Thames Aquatic Facilities Project

 Next steps

-A survey on the four options went to the public between 15 April and 6 May 2024 in order to inform decision making.
-Find out more
+A survey on the four options went to the public in April and May 2024 in order to inform decision making.
+Find out more.

 The results of this community feedback will be included in a business case that is now being prepared on options, including a risk assessment and detailed financial analysis as well as modelling as to how the facilities could be funded.
-This is expected to be concluded by July 2024.
+This is expected to be concluded in early 2025.